-In SCCM, collections are groupings of users or devices.
+We know that in Configuration Manager, collections are groupings of users or devices.
 Use collections for tasks like managing applications, deploying compliance settings, or installing software updates.

 Ways to Export Device Collection in SCCM

-There are multiple ways to export SCCM device collection and here are some of them:
+There are multiple ways to export SCCM device collection, and here are some of them: